seekrs/MacroLibX/XMAKE_BUILD.md

 # 🏗️ xmake build
-To build on Windows (if you don't use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)) or on other OS, the MacroLibX uses [xmake](https://xmake.io), a build system which will download and compile all dependencies it won't find on your computer.
+To build on Windows (if you don't use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)), the MacroLibX uses [xmake](https://xmake.io), a build system which will download and compile all dependencies it won't find on your computer.

 ## 💾 Install xmake
 You can find how to install it on your system [here](https://xmake.io/#/guide/installation).
 Note that you can also download a [portable version](https://github.com/xmake-io/xmake/releases) of xmake if you wish not to install it.